Yahoo Answers: Level table

 Note: All limitations were per day.

 Users began on level 1 and received 100 free points.
-Prior to this, they began on level0, could answer only one question, and then were promoted to level1.
+Prior to this, they began on level 0, could answer only one question, and then were promoted to level 1.

-Before April 20, 2012, users levels5 and above could give an unlimited number of questions, answers, and comments.
+Before April 20, 2012, users levels 5 and above could give an unlimited number of questions, answers, and comments.
 Yahoo!
 Answers established an upper limit to curb spam and unproductive answers.
-Before April 2014 users were also able to vote for a best answer if the asker did not choose one, but this was discontinued.
+Before April 2014, users were also able to vote for a best answer if the asker did not choose one, but this was discontinued.

 Badges

 Top Contributor

 The point system ostensibly encouraged users to answer as many questions as they possibly could, up to their daily limit.
-Once a user achieved and maintained a certain minimum number of such contributions (See Note*, further...), they could receive an orange "badge" under the name of their avatar, naming the user a Top Contributor (TC).
+Once a user achieved and maintained a certain minimum number of such contributions (See Note*, further ...), they could receive an orange "badge" under the name of their avatar, naming the user a Top Contributor (TC).
 Users could lose this badge if they did not maintain their level of participation.
 Once a user became a "Top Contributor" in any category, the badge appeared in all answers, questions, and comments by the user, regardless of category.
 A user could be a Top Contributor in a maximum of three categories.
 The list of Top contributors was updated every Monday.
 Although Yahoo!
 Answers staff kept secret the conditions of becoming a TC, many theories existed among users, for example: